-Start your day with packing beach towels, water shoes, extra clothes, extra shoes, sunblock, a bucket, a net, snack/lunch, and your hats.
+Start your day by packing beach towels, water shoes, extra clothes, extra shoes, sunblock, a bucket, a net, snack/lunch, and your hats.
 I also recommend taking jackets because it gets windy and cooler in the afternoon.
-Tides are usually low between 9:30am-4:00 at this time of the year, but you should check the tide information here, since they change day by day.
+Tides are usually low between 9:30 am-4:00 at this time of the year, but you should check the tide information here since they change day by day.

 Restrooms (Restrooms are near the playground and further from the tide pool area.
 I recommend using the bathrooms before going down to the tide pools.)